COVID-19 and Employment Law

 (a) Emergency Sick Leave

-The new emergency sick leave requirements are applicable to ALL employees (part and full time), no matter how long they have been at the company.
+The new emergency sick leave requirements apply to ALL employees (part and full time), no matter how long they have been at the company.

 Full Pay ESL: